 Consumers who choose to take out a loan would use it to pay off all outstanding debts, which could involve several credit card balances, and then pay off the loan in monthly installments over a set period of time.

 Debt relief, also called debt settlement, involves negotiating with creditors to pay off less than what you actually owe.
-This could damage your credit score.
+Settlement could damage your credit score.
 You also risk not being able to get credit from those lenders in the future, in addition to extra fees, penalties and even tax-related consequences.
 Debt consolidation involves paying off what you actually owe over a set period of time, but at one fixed interest rate and with a single monthly payment.

-Deciding which option is best for you depends on a number of factors, including how much you owe, your credit score and debt-to-income ratio, how much you might save with each option and, perhaps most significantly, your willingness to address the reasons for your debt and adopt healthy financial behaviors.
+Deciding which option is best for you depends on a number of factors, including how much you owe, your credit score and DTI ratio, how much you might save with each option and, perhaps most significantly, your willingness to address the reasons for your debt and adopt healthy financial behaviors.